How WebSub works: and why it's good for your podcast

-You’d be wrong to ignore it though.
-PubSubHubbub fixes one of the main problems for podcasting - in an elegant manner that’s backwards-compatible with every single podcast app out there.
+WebSub - once known as PubSubHubbub until someone realised it sounded too stupid - fixes one of the main problems for podcasting.
+It fixes it in an elegant manner that’s backwards-compatible with every single podcast app out there.

 Podcasting works using an RSS feed, which is essentially a list of your episodes.
 A podcast app will, every so often, pull down a new copy of your RSS feed - and see if there’s a new episode of your podcast in there.